-- (a) banking business regulated pursuant to the Banking Control Law, and the activities of finance companies regulated pursuant to the Finance Companies Control Law; - (b) Payment Transactions executed wholly in cash and directly between the Payer and the Payee, without any intermediary intervention; - (c) Payment Transactions carried out within a Payment System or securities settlement system between Payment Service Providers and settlement agents, central counterparties, clearing houses, central banks or other participants in such system including central securities depositories; - (d) Payment Transactions based on cheque, traveller's cheques, bankers' drafts, and paper-based vouchers; - (e) Payment Transactions and related services between a parent undertaking and its subsidiary or between subsidiaries of the same parent undertaking, without any intermediary intervention by a Payment Service Provider other than an undertaking belonging to the same group; - (f) the professional physical transport of banknotes and coins, including their collection, processing and delivery; - (g) cash withdrawal services provided either through Alternative Delivery Channels, where the provider is acting on behalf of one or more Payment Service Providers; - (h) the provision of a Limited Network Service; and - (i) any other activity designated by SAMA as not a Payment Service.
+- (a) banking business regulated pursuant to the Banking Control Law, the activities of finance companies regulated pursuant to the Finance Companies Control Law, and money changing business regulated pursuant to the Money Changing Rules. - (b) Payment Transactions executed wholly in cash and directly between the Payer and the Payee, without any intermediary intervention. - (c) Payment Transactions carried out within a Payment System or securities settlement system between Payment Service Providers and settlement agents, central counterparties, clearing houses, central banks or other participants in such system including central securities depositories. - (d) Payment Transactions based on cheque, traveller's cheques, bankers' drafts, paper-based vouchers and paper postal orders.

+- (e) Payment Transactions and related services between a parent undertaking and its subsidiary or between subsidiaries of the same parent undertaking, without any intermediary intervention by a Payment Service Provider other than an undertaking belonging to the same group. - (f) the professional physical transport of banknotes and coins, including their collection, processing and delivery. - (g) services provided by technical service providers which support the provision of Payment Services, where the provider does not at any time have possession or control over the funds of a Payment Service User, including: - i. processing and storing data. - ii. trust and privacy protection services. - iii. data and entity authentication services. - iv. provision and maintenance of terminals and devices used for payment services. - v. information technology. - vi. communication network provision. - (h) cash withdrawal services provided either through Alternative Delivery Channels, where the provider is acting on behalf of one or more Payment Service Providers. - (i) the provision of a Limited Network Service.